Techtonica/curriculum/data-visualization/data-visualization.md

 - Functional Programming

 ### Motivation
 Data visualization's benefits are numerous.
 It can provide new insights by simplifying complex data, revealing new patterns, and generally making data easier and more interesting for the everyday user.
 Charts and graphs are powerfully enriching analytic tools for business.

 Just as there are many different ways to visualize a single set of data, there are also a number of great open-source libraries to leverage.
 D3.js is covered more extensively in the slides and presentation; a few other ones to explore are: chart.js, processing.js, pygal (python), and ember-charts (built with Ember.js and d3.js).
 For JavaScript libraries choices, [D3](https://d3js.org) is the most known and popular choice due to its power and flexibility; and we will use it to create data visualization (charts, graphs) in the guided activity and independent practice here.

-### Objective
+### Objectives
-**Students will be able to**:
+**Participants will be able to:**:
 - Become more familiar with publically available data sets
 - Gain some experience determining how to select data to visualize
 - Learn about several common tools and open-source libraries for visualization